pmean/build-website/text/07/ExpertTestimony.md

 one SIDS death (8.5 thousand to one).
 Sally Clark was convicted of murder, but her conviction was overturned on appeal.

-Dr. Meadow\'s testimony came under criticism, because squaring the probability only makes sense under independence.
+Dr. Meadow's testimony came under criticism, because squaring the probability only makes sense under independence.
 If there are genetic or environmental risk factors that influence SIDS deaths, then the probability estimate could be wrong.
 Not just wrong, but spectacularly wrong.
-It\'s an error that (hopefully) no statistician would make, but Dr. Meadow is not a statistician.
+It's an error that (hopefully) no statistician would make, but Dr. Meadow is not a statistician.

 The General Medical Council reviewed this case and found Dr. Meadow to